sosthenee/Football-computer-vision/README.md

 -Tensorflow object detection documentation : https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/

 # Future Work

+Implement Optical flow to follow better the ball

 We can imagine getting the pace of the players and of the ball.
 This could be simpler with a stable footage

 We can create a mini-map based on the players positions.